Asset model

 Relations allow you to retrieve the list of target assets through a given relation, and each target is an asset model in itself.
 Navigation is done in a similar way as for attributes.

-Note (Complex) Relations are only available one level deep.
-This means that when your script refers to a target asset through a (complex) relation, that referred asset will contain all the aspects of the asset that are mentioned above (name, attributes, etc), but without the (complex) relations of the referred asset.
+Note Relations and complex relations are only available one level deep.
+This means that when your script refers to a target asset through a relation or complex relation, that referred asset will contain all the aspects of the asset that are mentioned above, such as name, attributes, and so on, but without the relations or complex relations of the referred asset.

 Field Explanation